Changfeng County

-Changfeng County (长丰县 (長豐縣, Chángfēng Xiàn)) is a county of Anhui Province, East China, it is under the administration of the prefecture-level city of Hefei, the capital of Anhui, and is also its northernmost county-level division.
+Changfeng County (长丰县 (長豐縣, Chángfēng Xiàn)) is a county of Anhui Province, East China, under the administration of the prefecture-level city of Hefei, the capital of Anhui, and is also its northernmost county-level division.
 The county has a surface of 1922.24 km2 and a population of 629,535 inhabitants.
 It contains 9 towns, 6 townships, and a development zone.

 In 2014 Changfeng County offered 1,000 RMB in cash ($140) to each family who gave newborns the mothers' surname, in order improve the imbalanced sex ratio.